HunterKart/proficiency-faculty-evaluation/docs/front-end-spec.md

 -   **User Goal:** To generate, view, and save actionable suggestions for professional development based on their processed evaluation data.
 -   **Entry Points:** The user clicks on the "AI Assistant" link in the main sidebar navigation.
--   **Success Criteria:** A relevant, AI-generated report is displayed, and the user can successfully save it to their history or download it as a PDF.
+-   **Success Criteria:** An AI-generated report is successfully created and becomes available for download.
+The user can view the real-time progress of the generation.

 **Technical Sequence Diagram:**